Acacia mangium: Cultivation

 A. mangium will tolerate low fertility soils with impeded drainage, but prefers fertile sites with good drainage.
 Soil depth and topographic position can influence yields.
 With respect to distance from the equator, there are significant differences in performance under cultivation.
-A mean annual height increase of about 3 to 4 m is usual near the equator.
-In areas further from the equator growth is slower.
+A mean annual height increase of about 3 to 4 m is usual near the equator, whereas in areas further from the equator growth is slower.

 Uses

 Timber

 Acacia mangium trees produce sapwood and heartwood.
 The heartwood's colour is brownish yellow shimmery and medium textured.
-Because the timber is extremely heavy, hard, very strong, tough, and not liable to warp and crack badly it is used for furniture, doors and window frames.
-The glossy and smooth surface finish after polishing leads also to a potential for making export-oriented parquet flooring tiles and artifacts.
+Because the timber is extremely heavy, hard, very strong, tough, and not liable to warp and crack badly, it is used for furniture, doors and window frames.
+The glossy and smooth surface finish after polishing also leads to a potential for making export-oriented parquet flooring tiles and artifacts.

 Pulp and paper

 A. mangium has been recognized as an excellent source of short cellulose fibers for papermaking.
 It is grown in plantations in Southeast Asia, particularly Indonesia.